 Students and established professionals may wonder what you can do with a social work degree besides social work.
 Many of the competencies gained through a social work education can be applied to other areas, from human resources to health education and beyond.
 Those who have earned a master’s degree in social work and have some real-world experience in the field tend to have more career options to choose from.
 This is because advanced degrees offer a strong foundation in social work practice and opportunities to develop abilities that span multiple disciplines.

 For example, the online Master of Social Work (MSW) program at the University of Nevada, Reno teaches students how to provide health program evaluation, therapeutic interventions, social work administration and other key competencies.
 Using this knowledge, social workers can expand their careers outside the realm of social services and case management.

-Before we dive into alternative career paths for social workers, it may be useful to review the top skills and characteristics one can gain from a social work degree.
+Before we dive into some alternative careers for social workers, it may be useful to review the top skills and characteristics that are commonly gained from pursuing a social work degree.

 How Social Work Degrees Can Prepare You for Alternative Careers

 Although every social work degree program is structured differently, many programs offer courses that align with other professions and areas of study, including psychology, public health, education and business.
 For example, clinical social workers typically learn about mental illness, substance abuse and treatment planning as part of their core curriculum.
 These focus areas are essential to human services jobs where social workers provide hands-on mental health counseling or advocate on behalf of their clients.
 Other key skills and competencies students can develop in a social work degree program include the following.